NorwegianVeterinaryInstitute/hafnia_reports_2024/README.md

 ## Planned analysis and Status
-1. Check the quality of the data using Reads_QC - DONE
+1. Check the quality of the data using Reads_QC - DONE 94 Hafnia samples from "Hafnia spp." project was analysed using "Reads_QC" pipeline
+   Results:
+   1. Coverage
+   2. Phred Score
+   3. QC%
+   4. Predicted Species (using proportion of reads mapped) using Kraken2 and Bracken
 2. Check the species identification using Species Abundance pipeline - DONE
+   1. Predicted species using Kraken2 and Bracken (kind of redundant results from Reads_QC)
 3. Use the reference data to find a cut-off for species identification process - DONE
+   1. Girum sent us 3 Hafnia strains to use as reference to decide on Cut-off for species confirmation
+   2. The 3 sample were analyzed using Reads_QC pipeline and "ProportionofReads" mapped used as cut-off for species identification prediction

-4. Download the Gene sequences for the list of AMR genes - DONE
+8. Download the Gene sequences for the list of AMR genes - DONE